eyedeekay/si-i2p-plugin/README.md

 The final version should use the parent pipe and the aggregating pipe to send and recieve requests as an http proxy in the familiar way.

+Version Roadmap:

+  * ~~0.17 - Named Pipes work for top-level i2p domains and can retrieve~~
+   ~~directories under a site~~
+  * ~~0.18 - Named Pipes for i2p domains and can retrieve subdirectories,~~
+   ~~which it caches in clearly-named folders as normal files(Containing HTML)~~
+  * 0.19 - Expose an http proxy that hooks up to the existing infrastructure for destination isolation
+  * 0.20 - Ready for more mainstream testing, should successfully isolate requests for resources embedded in the retrieved web pages.
+  * 0.21 - First worthwhile release for people who aren't shell enthusiasts.

 Silly Questions I'm asking myself about how I want it to work:
 --------------------------------------------------------------